 The skin inside your nose is fragile and filled with blood vessels.
 That's why even a slight injury to your nose sometimes may cause bleeding.
 Hard nose blowing, dry winter air, colds, and nose-picking can also cause nosebleeds.
-Some medicines, such as warfarin, aspirin, and other blood thinners, can make it more likely to have a nosebleed that is difficult to stop.
-Normally, nosebleeds are not a cause for concern.
-But in some cases, they can signal a more serious health problem.
+Medicines such as warfarin, aspirin, and other blood thinners can make it more likely to have a nosebleed that is difficult to stop.
+Normally, nosebleeds aren't a cause for concern.
+But in some cases, they can mean that you have a more serious health problem.
 Know when to seek medical care for a nosebleed.

 Most nosebleeds aren’t a medical emergency.
 In fact, you often can treat them yourself.
 But see your healthcare provider if you have nosebleeds often.
 And seek care right away if you:

 Have bleeding that lasts more than 15 to 30 minutes or is severe

 Feel weak or faint

 You will be examined and may have blood tests.

 You may be given medicated nose drops to stop the nosebleed.